MaxEdwards20/Dune-Snake/README.md

 ## Items to Develop

-- [ ] Animated Sprite for the spice - Satchel
+- [ ] 3 different animated sprites for the spice - Satchel
 - [ ] Collision detection.
 Know whether we hit spice or another sandworm
+- [ ] Keyboard vs. Mouse input menu screen
+- [ ] Camera movement
 - [ ] Map generation
 - [ ] Let player name themselves
 - [ ] Mouse input support - Satchel
 - [ ] Food generation that refreshes as we play the game
 - [ ] On collision, sandworm breaks apart and is available as food for other snakes
 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.